kitashoersel/website/README.md

 - add cache control header to graphql requests https://kit.svelte.dev/docs/load#cookies-and-headers
 - refactor graphql client to be a common module
 - redis as top level cache for html output

-**Directus**

-- create directus flow to add placeholder to image metadata, so it doesn't have to be calculated by svelte server
-- directus flow to generate slugs for articles
-- make readtime blocking in order to save one update call

 ## 🔓 Lizenz